 This is the fourth installment in an audio series called What My Students Taught Me, which features teachers reflecting on one of their most challenging students—counterbalanced by the student’s version of the same events.
 What My Students Taught Me will return with a fifth episode in August.
-Listen to previous installments here.
+Listen to previous installments here or subscribe on iTunes.

 Chris Zajac’s story epitomizes the mundane heroics of school teaching.